fqantonio/GoingInductive/README.md

 # DISCUSSION

 **Further research** should include the develop of the same setting in other educational contexts, national and international, in order to confirm these findings and an analysis of the reason for the behavior declining over 2016.
 These work should be improved by including inference analysis that take in account samples with no symmetry, difference variances and different distribution shapes.
-Also, there should be done a regression and cluster analysis as a way to confirm the results and conclusions presented here, like a feedback strategy.
+Also, there should be done a regression and cluster analysis as a way to confirm the results and conclusions presented here, as a feedback strategy results confirmation.

 This bLearning systems provide the time to the teacher to interact more efectively during the process, tackling the individual problem for each student.
-So, one possibility for further research is to question the importance of this bLearning in the teaching-student interaction.
+So, one possibility for further research is to question the importance of this bLearning in the teaching-student interaction enhancement.

+Of course, adaptatively is the "holly Graal" of this bLearning systems.
+Further research on how to adjust the student prior-knowledge and is subject cognitve hability should be usefull to choose the best task class (see Plass et all, 2010, p.127).

 # REFERENCES